 But is it better, or safer?

-Brands of dog food that are global players and instantly recognizable, usually are very much in the public eye and, one would think, very careful about the quality of their product.
-It is therefore quite surprising to find that some of the best-known (and very expensive) dog food brands have all been recalled at some stage.
+Pet food brands that are global players and instantly recognizable, usually are very much in the public eye and, one would think, very careful about the quality of their product.
+It is therefore quite surprising to find that some of the best-known (and very expensive) brands have all been recalled at some stage.

 Hallelujah!
 Buy Canadian!